-The Center is dedicated to translating research findings into useable health information for communities that are disproportionately affected by environmental pollutants.
-Informing healthcare providers that serve such communities are essential for doctors and nurses to bring healthy children into the world, as well as keeping them healthy.
-Clinicians play an important role in identifying early physical signs of disease and determining what factors may contribute.
+The Center is dedicated to translating research findings into usable health information for communities that are disproportionately affected by environmental pollutants.
+One way we do this is by informing healthcare providers who serve such communities.
+Doctors and nurses work to bring healthy children into the world as well as keep them healthy.
+Clinicians play an important role in identifying early physical signs of disease and determining what factors may contribute to children’s health and development.
 The more clinicians know about the health risks of environmental contaminants, the more they can educate their patients—particularly pregnant women, parents, and children—about how to lower harmful exposures.
 Center materials are disseminated to local physician offices, and investigators regularly present Center findings at Grand Rounds presentations, conferences, and other venues.